As workplaces begin to reopen, more and more businesses are exploring the benefits of using a fever detection system

 Not only does Smarter Technologies’ fever detection system use real-time temperature testing, but their results have proven to be medically accurate within +- 0.2 degrees.

 The secure, cloud-based service also removes any concerns surrounding privacy issues and means businesses are provided with accurate data – without the need for direct human interaction.
-The complete system, comprising the FeverCam, FeverScan and FeverLink, is suitable for any size operation and choosing to take the precaution shows your staff and customers that you are committed to social responsibility.
+The complete system is suitable for any size operation and choosing to take the precaution shows your staff and customers that you are committed to social responsibility.

 Smarter Technologies’ fever detection system allows you to implement advanced fever scanning technologies that give peace of mind and safeguard the environment for workers and visitors.